bigskysoftware/_hyperscript/www/docs.md

 ## <a name="commands"></a>[Commands](#commands)

 Commands are the statements of the hyperscript langauge, and make up the body of functions, event handlers and so on.
 In hyperscript, all commands start with a term, such as `add`, `remove` or `fetch`.

 Commands may be separated with a `then` keyword.
 This is recommended in one-liner event handlers but is not required.

+All commands may be followed by an `unless <expr>` that makes the command conditionally executed.

 ### <a name="add"></a>[Add](#add)